Autocar India

 -

-Compared to its rivals, the Honda City has the highest starting price at Rs 12 lakh.
-The Slavia is the most affordable, costing under Rs 10 lakh.
+In this comparison, the Honda City has the highest starting price of Rs 12 lakh.
+The Slavia is the most affordable, offering its base variant at under Rs 10 lakh.
 Top-end petrol-CVT versions of the City and Verna are priced identically.
 In turbo-petrol guise, the Volkswagen Virtus is the priciest.
 But considering all powertrain options, the City strong-hybrid is the most expensive in the segment.

 5,174hp.
 13 cars.
 3.8km of racetrack.
 1 driver.
 We bring you a kerbside report of our annual day out with Narain Karthikeyan.